milzj/MPBNGCInterface.jl/README.md

 `g` (a matrix of size `n x mm`), respectively.
 `f[1:m]` are the objective function values and `f[m+1:mm]` the general constraint function values.
-("!" is optional)
+("!" is optional.)

 If you consider a bound-constrained optimization problem, the "types" of the bounds `lb` and `ub` are stored in `ib`.
-Meaning, the components of `ib` indicate whether the corresponding component of `x` is unconstrained, fixed, or lower or upper bounded.
+Meaning, the components of `ib` indicate whether the corresponding component of `x` is unconstrained, fixed, bounded from below and/or bounded from above.
 The "classification" is performed by the function `classify_bounds` called by the inner constructor of the mutable struct `BundleProblem` according to